cityofaustin/Residential-Permitting/_projects/deck/define.md

 Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your deck follows the City of Austin’s code.
 You can find out if you need a permit after you make sure your deck doesn't break any of the code regulations described below.

-### Setbacks

-Regardless of how tall your deck is, you can't build it within 10 feet of the rear border or within 5 feet of the side borders of your lot.

 {% include tabs.html %}

 #### Uncovered Decks